openai/whisper/README.md

 # on Windows using Scoop (https://scoop.sh/)
 scoop install ffmpeg
 ```
-* You may need [`rust`](http://rust-lang.org) installed as well, in case [tiktoken](https://github.com/openai/tiktoken) does not provide a pre-built wheel for your platform.
-Follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install Rust development environment.
+* If [tiktoken](https://github.com/openai/tiktoken) does not provide a pre-built wheel for your platform, install [`rust`](http://rust-lang.org).
+Follow the [Getting started page](https://www.rust-lang.org/learn/get-started) to install the Rust development environment.

 ## Installation